 In World X-4, the enemies are in a chyrsalis phaseIt's a big leap from being a happy, Goomba-esque little guy to a one-eyed toothy blob monster.
 X-4 is where the major change happens: the enemies go into a chrysalis form.
 That's why they stop moving.

 This is the Hero's Mind in an Art GalleryThe flowery guy is on a field trip at the art gallery, and uses the art as paradise or torture for his mental self.
-Apparently, the pictures get worse, and worse, a few even being scary, and then the quickly at the end they go up in quality, with a little bad spots here and there.
+Apparently, the pictures get worse, and worse, a few even being scary, and then they quickly they go up in quality at the end, with a few little bad spots here and there.
 And then, one that he should hate, he loves dearly, buys, and hangs on his wall.
-But that's in the last room, that he may or may not go in and feel in his mind that he missed something awesome
+But that's in the last room, that he may or may not go in and feel in his mind that he missed something awesome.

 The hero is on acid, and is experiencing a "Bad Trip."Exactly What It Says on the Tin

 ZT is not a flower, but a Proto-Abomination trying to ascend to GodhoodThe game chronicles the test that he must pass in order become a true Eldritch Abomination, a test that involves using his fledgling reality-warping powers to twist and corrupt an idyllic world.
 The crystals are meant to test his prowess with these powers — if he succeeds, then he is deemed worthy of evolving and becoming the Princess' mate.
 If not...
 It doesn't end well.

 Vendetta of Making Fiends created the game "Eversion" to torture CharlotteThe original Sugar Bowl setting and floral Zee Tee are meant to suck Charlotte in and then gradually Break the Cutie with the progressively Darker and Edgier levels, because that's the only thing that would work.
 And X-7 looks like Clamburg and the fiends Vendetta makes.